-If planning to rent, below are the indicative ranges for rents (excluding VAT and operating expenses) in the major towns of Estonia for class A and B1 office premises, medium-sized retail units in major shopping centres, and new and renovated warehouses (EUR/sqm per month).
+If planning to rent, below are the indicative ranges for rents (excluding VAT and operating expenses) in the major towns of Estonia for class A and B1 office premises, medium-sized retail units in major shopping centers, and new and renovated warehouses (EUR/sqm per month).

-A class office 12.5-16.2 EUR/sqm
+A class office 14.0-17.0 EUR/sqm

-B1 class office 8.5-13.5 EUR/sqm
+B1 class office 9.5-14.5 EUR/sqm

-Medium-sized retail in major shopping centres 23-48 EUR/sqm
+Medium-sized retail in major shopping centers 20-48 EUR/sqm

-New and renovated warehouses 4.1-5.2 EUR/sqm
+New and renovated warehouses 3.9-5.0 EUR/sqm

-A class office 12.5-13 EUR/sqm
+A class office 12.5-15 EUR/sqm

-B1 class office 10 EUR/sqm
+B1 class office 9-12 EUR/sqm

-Medium-sized retail in major shopping centres 10-25 EUR/sqm
+Medium-sized retail in major shopping centers 10-32 EUR/sqm

-New and renovated warehouses 4-4,5 EUR/sqm
+New and renovated warehouses 4-5.0 EUR/sqm

-A class office 11-11.5 EUR/sqm
+A class office 9-12.5 EUR/sqm

-B1 class office 6.5-7 EUR/sqm
+B1 class office 5.5-7.5 EUR/sqm

-Medium-sized retail in major shopping centres 8-22 EUR/sqm
+Medium-sized retail in major shopping centers 8-28 EUR/sqm

 New and renovated warehouses 3.5-4.5 EUR/sqm

-The Estonian power system consists of oil shale fired power plants in North East Estonia, combined heat and power plant near Tallinn, wind parks, and hydro plants.
+The Estonian power system consists of oil shale fired power plants in North-East Estonia, combined heat and power plant near Tallinn, wind parks, and hydro plants.
 The Estonian power grid is connected to Russian and Latvian ones, as well as to the Nordic grid (via two maritime cables).

-Gas is imported from Russia and an underground gas storage in Latvia.
+Gas is imported from Russia and underground gas storage in Latvia.
 Industrial gas is distributed to customers through pipelines, distribution stations, and gas pressure reduction stations.
 The price of gas consists of gas, network service, and excise duty.
-The price of industrial gas is subject to negotiations on the basis of annual total consumption.
+The price of industrial gas is subject to negotiations based on annual total consumption.

-Estonia has a highly developed telecommunications and IT infrastructure.
-A fibre optic backbone network has been built throughout the country.
+Estonia has a highly developed telecommunication and IT infrastructure.
+A fiber-optic backbone network has been built throughout the country.
 Two competing 10 Gbps optical networks are being built by competing service providers, being among the first such networks in Europe.
-The providers hope to be able to provide internet speeds of 10 Gbps to at least 40 per cent of the households in Estonia within the next few years.
+The providers hope to be able to provide internet speeds of 10 Gbps to at least 40 percent of the households in Estonia within the next few years.
 At the same time, Estonia is covered by digital networks providing wireless internet.
-Internet service providers offer wireless connections of up to 400 Mbps with 4G connections covering almost the entire country and some commercial 5G networks already operational in the biggest cities.
+Internet service providers offer fast wireless connections with 4G covering almost the entire country and some commercial 5G networks already operational in the biggest cities.

 These are some of the largest industrial parks in Estonia: